-So, why do people dump rubbish and fly tip furniture, appliances and other waste in the first place?
+So, why do people dump rubbish and fly-tip furniture, appliances and other waste in the first place?
 There are a number of reasons, but one of the main ones is that people think they can get away with it.
-They show up at night, dump rubbish under the cover of darkness and simply leave the scene – and no one knows who did it, so there are usually no consequences for the perpetrator.
-This is particularly the case in rural areas, where there is no light and no one watching.
+They show up at night, dump rubbish under cover of darkness and simply leave the scene – and no one knows who did it, so there are usually no consequences for the perpetrator.
+This is particularly the case in rural areas, where there is no light and no one is watching.

 Councils, organisations and even individuals can use cameras as a deterrent, making them highly visible and signposted to warn people that there will be consequences for their actions if they break the law.
 The footage from a CCTV camera also provides vital evidence once a crime has been committed, enabling the council or law enforcement services to secure a prosecution and fine the individual or company responsible.
 Just as importantly, stopping this kind of damaging behaviour helps to preserve the environment.
-It can help to keep our city streets clean, preserve the beauty and ecological stability of our natural green spaces and protecting wildlife.
+It can help to keep our city streets clean, preserve the beauty and ecological stability of our natural green spaces and protect wildlife.

 Monitoring recycling and other environmentally unfriendly workplace behaviour

 Businesses today have a legal duty to put certain measures in place for waste management and other activities which could affect the environment.
 Key examples of this include recycling, responsible waste management, pollution, and other kinds of waste disposal.
 There are also voluntary steps that many organisations are taking in order to reduce their carbon footprints even further in order to improve their green credentials.